openresty/lua-nginx-module/README.markdown

 at the entry point of every request (such that Lua modules will not be cached either).
 With this in place, developers can adopt an edit-and-refresh approach.

-Please note however, that Lua code written inline within nginx.conf such as those specified by [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua), [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua), [access_by_lua](http://wiki.nginx.org/HttpLuaModule#access_by_lua), and [rewrite_by_lua](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua) will *always* be cached because only the Nginx config file parser can correctly parse the `nginx.conf`
+Please note however, that Lua code written inlined within nginx.conf such as those specified by [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua), [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua), [access_by_lua](http://wiki.nginx.org/HttpLuaModule#access_by_lua), and [rewrite_by_lua](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua) will *always* be cached because only the Nginx config file parser can correctly parse the `nginx.conf`